 1. Two-Week East Coast Road Trip: See New England at its Best

 Stops include: Bar Harbor and Acadia National Park, White Mountains National Forest, Boston, Providence, Newport, and Mystic.

 New England is one of the top places to visit on the East Coast in summer.
 It's made up of six of the country's most picturesque states: Maine, Massachusetts, New Hampshire, Vermont, Connecticut, and Rhode Island.
 In addition to boasting exceptional shoreline views and fantastic trails through national forests, New England is home to a slew of quaint towns and thriving cities.

 Begin your journey in Maine's Acadia National Park.
 You can spend hours (or even better, days) hiking, biking, and swimming in this 46,000-acre natural wonderland.
 Use Bar Harbor as your base and enjoy the small-town charm and incredible food on offer.

 Now on to New Hampshire's White Mountains National Forest.
 If your feet are sore from all that hiking, take a ride on the aerial tramway at Cannon Mountain or climb aboard the Mount Washington Cod Railway.

 No trip to New England is complete without seeing the highlights of Boston, which is your next stop.
-Visit the Boston Tea Party Ships & Museum, spook yourself on a ghost walk, and grab lunch at Quincy Market.
+Walk the Freedom Trail, visit the Boston Tea Party Ships & Museum, spook yourself on a ghost walk, and grab lunch at Quincy Market.
 Visit during the off-season for fewer crowds, and you'll be privy to the beauty of Boston in winter.